My Precious Granddaughter

 This is my 100th Hub!
-I never though I would hang in here this long, but I really like HubPages, so here I am.
+I never thought I would hang in here this long, but I really like HubPages, so here I am.
 Since it is my 100th, I’ve decided not to write a serious article but something positive that is close to my heart, which is my love for my granddaughter, April.
-She is a sweetheart, petite, pretty as a natural blond and blue eyes, and always gentle.
+She is a sweetheart, petite, pretty as a natural blond with blue eyes, and always gentle.

-April will graduate from high school in a couple of months and it seems like the time has just flown by.
-She has wanted to be a teacher since she was very young, despite her father (a computer programmer) trying to talk her into finding a more lucrative paying job.
+April will graduate from high school in a couple of months, and it seems like the time has just flown by.
+She has wanted to be a teacher since she was very young, despite her father (a computer programmer) trying to talk her into finding a more lucrative job.
 She has her mind set.
-She is in the accelerated program and will graduate with some college credits.
+She is in the accelerated program and will graduate high school with some college credits.
 She studies hard and makes great grades.
 She’s a serious minded girl, but yet still silly as teenagers often are.
 She has girl friends and has been dating for a couple of years.

 A Special Poem for My Granddaughter